Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 The three most common types of skin cancer diagnosed in South Australia are basal cell carcinoma, squamous cell carcinoma, and melanoma.
 All these skin cancers start as small skin growths, and early detection and removal are your best defence.

 Dr Turner is experienced in all kinds of skin cancer surgery, including melanoma removal.
-She will ensure that the correct procedure is performed to achieve the best aesthetic and health results for you.
+She will assess your individual needs and recommend a suitable treatment approach that considers both clinical and aesthetic factors.

 Skin Cancer Surgery Procedure